hd9/hd9/README.md

 # Bruno Hildenbrand
 _Sr Software Engineer, tech lead, solutions architect, and open source enthusiast._

-### Hi there!
-Thanks for visiting this page 👋
+## 👋 Hi there!
+Thanks for visiting this page
-I'm a long-time software engineer living in Canada.
-I love sharing tips about development, cloud,
+I'm a long-time software engineer living in Canada and love sharing tips about development, cloud,
-best practices, security, design patterns and software architecture using primarily .NET and Go.
+best practices, security, design patterns and software architecture primarily in .NET and Go.

 Check my blog at: [blog.hildenco.com](https://blog.hildenco.com)